The Institute for Human Activities has been identified by the tax authorities as a public benefit organization:

 Hein P.M. van Woensel, secretary

 Boris R.C.
 Hilberdink, member

 Remco H.J.
 Polman, member

 The board members of the IHA perform their work on a voluntary base.
-They receive an allowance for incurred expenses incurred.
+They receive an allowance for incurred expenses.
 The IHA follows a competitive remuneration policy for employees and freelancers.